MerlinLaboratory/DRIMS_template/README.md

 - `/close_gripper`: close the gripper.

 The following gives the ROS service definition, located in the `srv` folder of `abb_wrapper_msgs` ROS package:

+## Available ROS services to move the robot

 **Service structure `abb_wrapper_msgs/plan_and_execute_pose`**
 ```